World Blitz Chess Championship: Herceg Novi Blitz Tournament of 1970

 On 8 April 1970, following the USSR vs. Rest of the World 'Match of the Century' hosted in Belgrade, Yugoslavia, a blitz tournament was held in Herceg Novi, featuring many of the same participants from the match.
 The event was a 12-player double round-robin, with no tiebreaks and five minutes per player.
 Featuring four World Champions, the field was considered the strongest of any blitz tournament in modern history.
 Heading into the event, two-time World Champion Tigran Petrosian was considered the favorite to win the event, with Mikhail Tal and Viktor Korchnoi also enjoying favorable chances.

 It was American grandmaster Bobby Fischer, however, who put up a dominant performance, scoring 19/22 to win the tournament by 4½ points.
-Fischer scored a staggering 8½/10 against the five Soviet grandmasters in attendance, dropping only one game in the entire tournament and frequently gaining huge time advantages in each game.
+Fischer scored 8½/10 against the five Soviet grandmasters in attendance, losing only one game in the entire tournament and frequently gaining huge time advantages.
 According to one report, Fischer spent no more than 2.5 minutes on any game.
-At the end of the tournament, Tal – who had been whitewashed by Fischer – gave his thoughts on the American's performance.
+At the end of the tournament, runner-up Tal gave his thoughts on the American's performance.